theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 S_TABU_NAM       ACTVT=03; TABLE=DD02V, DD17S, DD27S, ENLFDIR
 ```

 XXXX (stands for a placeholder) is the Authority Group for the table.
-To find out, which authority group belongs to which table look at table TDDAT (e.g. with SE16).
+To determine, which authority group belongs to which table look at table TDDAT (e.g. with SE16).
-If the table is not listed there the authority group is &NC&.
-For authorizing specific tables please use authorization object S_TABU_NAM instead of S_TABU_DIS.
+If the table is not listed, the authority group is &NC&.
+For authorizing specific tables use authorization object S_TABU_NAM instead of S_TABU_DIS.

 {: .box-note }
 **Note** The transport request for function group *Z_THEO_READ_TABLE* is located in the following path: ```C:\Program Files\[XtractProduct]\ABAP\Table``` of the default installation.

-When executing our custom function module Z_THEO_READ_TABLE in background:
+When executing the custom function module Z_THEO_READ_TABLE in the background:

 ```
 S_BTCH_ADM       BTCADMIN=Y